gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 	SQL1_INPUTS = 1,2

-## 3>> If you use enhanced movement i would blacklist the doors/Window and the woodgrind,
+## 4>> If you use Enhanced Movement i would blacklist the doors/Window and the woodgrid,
-otherwise you can open them with enhanced interaction.
+otherwise you can open them with enhanced interaction or climb through the woodgrid element.
 (Put it like in the example below to your initplayerloca.sqf.

 	EM_blacklist_obj =
 	[